yarenty/Hardware_trends/README.md

 There are products that could be categorized in more than one area since there is thin line between ie: CPU or SoC - so there could be some confusions - I tried to put them into the category where I feel it belongs (at least at current stage).

-In future I may reorganize report to be on company-by-bompany basis.
+In future, I may reorganize report to be on company-by-company basis.

 NOTE: CPUs is here to have general/complete view, at the end they are not accelerators.